 Gas Fireplace Service Near Colorado Springs, CO

-Many people do not know that gas fireplaces are required to be inspected annually per the manufacturer’s instructions.
-Although the inside of the chimney does not build up with black soot like a wood-burning fireplace does, there are still many safety related items that should be inspected for gas fireplaces.
-This list includes:
+Gas fireplaces are also required to be inspected annually per the manufacturer’s instructions.
+Although the inside of the chimney does not build up with black soot like a wood-burning fireplace does, there are still safety related items that need to be inspected for gas fireplaces.
+This includes:

 - Removing and cleaning the glass door